Wellington boot: Use

 Before its entry into the mobile phone business, rubber boots were among the best-known products of Nokia.

+Rubber work boots, often with integrated toe protection, are frequently worn by professionals who work in wet and muddy conditions, such as construction workers, plumbers, farmers, fishermen and more.

 Both the Finnish Defence Forces and the Swedish Armed Forces issue rubber boots to all soldiers for use in wet conditions and during the winter with felt liners.

 Cultural impact

 Gebhard Leberecht von Blücher was Wellington's colleague at the Battle of Waterloo and there is speculation that some early emigrants to Australia, remembering the battle, may have confused a different design the Blucher shoe developed by Blucher.
 The Australian poet Henry Lawson wrote a poem to a pair of Blucher Boots in 1890.

 The boots are a key plot device in British author Jilly Cooper's children's book Little Mabel Saves the Day.